MoviePuzzle: Visual Narrative Reasoning through Multimodal Order Learning: Benchmarking the MoviePuzzleTitle

 \paragraph{Reordering Algorithm} For the training data set $X = \{x_{1}, \cdots , x_{n}\}$, there exists a confidence score between each pair of instances, represented by the weighted adjacency matrix ${\mathcal{S}} \in \mathbb{R}^{n\times n}$ where ${\mathcal{S}}[i,j]$ denotes the weight that $x_i$ is placed directly before $x_j$ in the predicted sequence.
 We use~\Cref{eqn:score_metric} to compute the score adjacency matrix:

 Our goal is to find a path passing through all $n$ points in the complete graph such that the weight of the path is maximized.
 We utilize beam search to track the top $bsize$ paths at each iteration to search for local optimal solutions.
-The algorithm is described in \textit{Suppementary}.
+The algorithm is described in supplementary material.

 \paragraph{Top-down and Bottom-up Inference} For each input test data, after going through the multimodel feature extractor, the input feature representation $X=\{ x_1, x_2, .. x_{N_{fm}}\}$ is obtained.
 We run a top-down and bottom-up inference to obtain the final ordered sequence.
-We firstly adopt the Top-down strategy for coarse-to-fine clustering scenes and then shots, and then we reorder the different levels of videos from bottom to up.
-Finally, we obtain the predicted temporal ordering sequence; refer to the \textit{Supplementary} for the detailed algorithm.
+We firstly adopt the top-down strategy for coarse-to-fine clustering scenes and then shots, and then we reorder the different levels of videos from bottom to up.
+Finally, we obtain the predicted temporal ordering sequence; see Supplementary Material for the full algorithm.